 Camping is available in Dales Campground, which is accessible via a sealed road.
 All sites in Karijini are suitable for caravan, tent, bus and camper trailers, and are unpowered however there are generator sites.
-It’s not possible to book ahead, so in peak season (June-August) it’s recommended you arrive early to avoid disappointment.
-During peak season there are camp hosts on site and you’ve toilets and gas barbecues provided.
+You must book online to secure a spot at Dales campground!
+Click here to book online.

 Un-powered sites are also available at the Savannah campground, which is part of Karijini Eco Retreat, with access to shared ablution facilities.
 Bookings can be made directly via Karijini Eco Retreat.

 Camping in the park is administered by the Department of Parks and Wildlife.

 BYO WATER and NO OPEN WOOD FIRES are permitted in the National Park and are not recommended elsewhere in the Pilbara.